Can psychodynamic psychotherapy improve your mental well-being?

 Free association is a technique where a therapist states a word or concept, and the client responds with a word, thought, or image that pops into their mind after being prompted.
 Afterward, they may use self-reflection or consult with their therapist to further understand the meaning of their thoughts.
 Dream association might also be utilized in this type of treatment.
 In this approach, the therapist asks about the client's dreams and helps them make assumptions about their meanings.

 A primary concept in many psychodynamic psychotherapy sessions is self-esteem.
 Through exploring the inner workings of the mind and how specific memories might impact an individual, that individual may start to recognize their abilities to make inferences and solve problems.
-Having improved self-esteem may be beneficial for addressing symptoms of common mental health conditions like depression.
+According to the American Psychological Association, improved self-esteem may be beneficial for addressing symptoms of common mental health conditions like depression.

 Psychodynamic therapists may believe in the concept of repressed memories or emotions.
-Through this type of therapy, you might identify areas you didn't previously consider working through.
+Through this type of therapy, you might identify areas you didn't previously consider working through in other forms of therapy.
 You may partake in this through a process of acknowledging and understanding and then expressing feelings.
 Studies have found that suppressing emotions can worsen physical and emotional health, so being able to identify and label your emotions may be beneficial.

 In addition, psychodynamic psychotherapy focuses on the present and releasing a client from past experiences that hold them back.
 They can learn how their past impacts their present reality and work with the therapist to develop a healthy treatment plan for their future.
 The therapist can also offer coping mechanisms for the client to practice in session and at home.